ericmjl/modal-vscode-workstation/README.md

 - **Container Setup**: The Modal image is configured with:
   - Debian Slim as the base
-  - Git, wget, and other essential tools
+  - Git, wget, curl, and other essential tools
   - Official Microsoft VSCode package
+  - Pixi package manager for Python environment management

 ## Usage